analogsenses/source/source/_drafts/2016-01-20-this-is-a-test-post.markdown

     * A corollary to item 2 on the main list that does not require ordering.

-        1. You can even have an ordered list within an unordered list that's itself within an ordered list.
+        1. You can even have an ordered list within an unordered list that’s itself within an ordered list.
 Why someone would want to do that, though, I have no idea.

-            Any item of any list can even have multiple paragraphs.
-This is the second paragraph of the first item of an ordered list that's within an unordered list that's within an ordered list.

         2. At this point you may want to consider starting a new list from scratch.

     * This is the second unordered item within item 2 on the main ordered list, in case you were lost.

-        * And of course, an unordered list that's within another unordered list that's within an ordered list... and now I have a headache.
+        * And of course, an unordered list that’s within another unordered list that’s within an ordered list... and now I have a headache.

-3. Item 3 on the main ordered list, but who's counting.
+3. Item 3 on the main ordered list, but who’s counting.

-That wasn't so bad, was it?
-The problem with lists and blockquotes is that there are so many different combinations and edge cases that it's difficult to test for all of them when tweaking your CSS.
+That wasn’t so bad, was it?
+The problem with lists and blockquotes is that there are so many different combinations and edge cases that it’s difficult to test for all of them when tweaking your CSS.
 Hopefully, having all cases compiled in this reference document will help with any future edits.

 ## Footnotes